19hours/sg-statutes/Acts/Public Transport Council Act.md

 ### Moneys recovered or collected by Council

-26B\.—(1) All moneys recovered, and fees, charges, security deposits, performance bonds and composition sums collected under this Act, other than licence fees and financial penalties, shall be paid into and form part of the moneys of the Council.
+26B\.—(1) All moneys recovered, and fees, charges, security deposits and performance bonds collected under this Act, other than licence fees and financial penalties, shall be paid into and form part of the moneys of the Council.

 [37/2005]

+[Act 31 of 2015 wef 22/01/2016]

 (2) All licence fees and financial penalties collected under this Act shall be paid into the Consolidated Fund.